awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-logging.md

 ## Viewing Logs for a Specific Time Range<a name="serverless-logging-time-range"></a>

-You can view logs for specific time range by using the `-s` and `-e` options:
+You can view logs for a specific time range by using the `-s` and `-e` options:

 ```
 sam logs -n HelloWorldFunction --stack-name mystack -s '10min ago' -e '2min ago'